Margaret K. Glenn, Ed.D., Coordinator of Clinical Rehabilitation and Mental Health Counseling

 - Completion of the WVU Graduate School Application

-- Completion of the program's supplemental application found on the program's website
+- Completion of the program's supplemental application found on the program's website with personal statement

 Admission to the program is a two-step procedure.
 Step one involves a review of credentials presented in the application materials including references, program application (relevant major; general quality of application), UGPA, and GRE scores (verbal, quantitative, and analytical writing) or the Miller's Analogy Test (MAT) scores.
 Step 2 is the department interview which considers personal style relevant to working as a counselor, communication skills, capacity for empathic understanding and communication, ability to articulate professional goals, goals congruent with department focus, knowledge and understanding of rehabilitation counseling as well as an assessment of applicants’ capacity to complete the rehabilitation counseling curriculum successfully.

 The application deadline for receiving completed materials is March 15.